GGolfz/Hadoop-MapReduce/Installation.md

 </configuration>
 ```

-15. Configure masters file which locate at `~/hadoop/etc/hadoop/masters` on master node.
+16. Configure masters file which locate at `~/hadoop/etc/hadoop/masters` on master node.
 ```
 10.148.0.3
 ```

-16. Configure masters file which locate at `~/hadoop/etc/hadoop/masters` on master node.
+17. Configure workers file which locate at `~/hadoop/etc/hadoop/workers` on master node.
 ```
 10.148.0.3
 10.138.0.2